Black Nova Scotians: 19th century

 In 1808, George Prévost authorized a Black regiment to be formed in the colony under captain Silas Hardy and Col. Christopher Benson.

 War of 1812

-The next major migration of Blacks into Nova Scotia occurred between 1813 and 1815.
+The next major migration of Black people into Nova Scotia occurred between 1813 and 1815.
 Black Refugees from the United States settled in many parts of Nova Scotia including Hammonds Plains, Beechville, Lucasville and Africville.

 Canada was not suited to the large-scale plantation agriculture practiced in the southern United States, and slavery became increasingly rare.
 In 1793, in one of the first acts of the new Upper Canadian colonial parliament, slavery was abolished.
 It was all but abolished throughout the other British North American colonies by 1800, and was illegal throughout the British Empire after 1834.
 This made Canada an attractive destination for those fleeing slavery in the United States, such as American minister Boston King.

 Royal Acadian School

 In 1814, Walter Bromley opened the Royal Acadian School which included many Black students – children and adults – whom he taught on the weekends because they were employed during the week.
 Some of the Black students entered into business in Halifax while others were hired as servants.

 In 1836, the African School was established in Halifax from the Protestant Gospel School (Bray School) and was soon followed by similar schools at Preston, Hammond's Plains and Beech Hill.